dvergari/cloudera-mcp-server/README.md

 ### Mode C — local wheel (air-gapped / production)

-Build the wheel once, copy it to the Agent Studio host, then point `uvx` at it.
+Build the wheel once, copy it to the Agent Studio host in path `/home/cdsw/agent-studio/.local/share/mcp`, then point `uvx` at the sandboxed path.
 No network access required at runtime.

 ```bash